 No

+Firstly, the wording of the question is misleading as it seems to imply that there are no measures beyond pricing and deductibles to sustain the availability of insurance, when prevention, notably plays such a crucial role.

-Without the necessary action regarding both mitigation and adaptation, and from a purely financial perspective, climate change is indeed expected to negatively impact the affordability and availability of insurance for certain risks over the long term.
+Having said this, without the necessary action regarding both mitigation and adaptation, and from a purely financial perspective, climate change is indeed expected to negatively impact the affordability and availability of insurance for certain risks over the long term.
 However, focusing exclusively on pricing and deductibles does not reflect the way the insurance business functions, and it ignores the crucial role played by public authorities in adopting the necessary legislation for mitigation and prevention/adaptation.

 2. Do current underwriting and pricing practices already take into account the expected impact of climate change?